Goodbye to one of the most formative, blissful and charmed years of my life.

 This year we were some of the last people in the world to reach 2014.
 I watched my friends in the UK, Australia, Sweden, Italy, Thailand (and even in New York) celebrate the end of 2013, and then finally it was my turn to say goodbye to one of the best years of my life so far.

 2013 has brought me so much happiness and love.
-I finished pastry school and got a job straight out as head pastry chef in an awesome restaurant next to my house.
+I finished pastry school and got a job as head pastry chef in an awesome restaurant next to my house.

 I started my Masters of Food Studies, and travelled back and forth between my two favourite cities in Australia, Melbourne and Adelaide, eating and discovering and learning about food heritage and agriculture and food history and taste and everything about food possible.
 I’ve never been as happy working or studying as I have in that course.
 It is everything I did for fun, in a job and a career.